AmirulAzizi2225/week4.AI4EO/README.md

    - Compare our results with ESA’s official classification using a confusion matrix.
    - Compute performance metrics (accuracy, precision, recall, F1-score).

 For this assignement, we will be utilising two very common clustering types, K-means clustering and Gausssian Mixture Models (GMM) clustering.
+Here are some brief explanation on both clustering methods:

 ## K-means clustering
 K-means clustering is a type of unsupervised learning algorithm capable of splitting complex datasets into several k groups, where k represents the number of groups pre-specified by the analyst.
 It classifies the data points based on the similarity of the features of the data (macqueen1967some).
 The basic idea is to define k centroids, one for each cluster, and then assign each data point to the nearest centroid, while keeping the centroids as small as possible.